 What is BYOD?

 Bring your own device (BYOD) refers to the use of an employee’s personal device for work purposes.
 BYOD devices can include laptops, smartphones, tablets, USB drives, and other mobile technology that can be used to access your business’s network and data from a variety of locations.
 Staff productivity and morale have been shown to increase when employees are permitted to use their personal devices for work-related tasks.
-Naturally, individuals tend to be more familiar with equipment they own.
+Naturally, individuals tend to be more familiar with the equipment they own.
 And in addition, your business can cut costs on hardware and software purchases necessary without the use of BYOD platforms.

 The International Data Corporation (IDC) predicts approximately two billion smartphones will be shipped across the globe by 2019 and up to 60 percent of these devices will be utilized in a BYOD atmosphere.
 The amplified use of BYOD platforms to access, save, and share important information is likely inevitable.
 If an outside device is capable of accessing your company’s data or network, a BYOD agreement should be in place to reduce security risks while enabling employees to have the resources they need to do their jobs well.